electronicvisions/brainscales2-demos/tutorial_5-plasticity_rate_coding.rst

 Later, we will define the network topology using the pyNN interface.
 During the experiment, the PPUs execute an earliest-deadline-first scheduler for tasks to be performed.
 In PyNN, execution of a plasticity rule is such a task.
-A plasticity rule is injected as synapse type of a projection and upon execution is provided with the locations of the synapses in the projection(s) created with this plastic synapse type.
-The plastic synapse features a method yielding C++-code to be executed as task on the PPU given the synapse location information.
+A plasticity rule is injected via the synapse type of a projection and upon execution is provided with the locations of the synapses in the projection(s) created with this plastic synapse type.
+The plasticity rule features a method yielding C++-code to be executed as a task on the PPU given the synapse location information.
 Tasks can be executed periodically, for which a timer object is to be supplied.

 For our experiment, we first load an image to be rate-encoded later.